uijaz/replit_100DaysOfCode/README.md

 Day 17 - Let's Cheat Continue\
 Day 18 - Guess the Number\
 Day 19 - Let's Be a Bit Lazy!\
+Day 20 - What Can Range really do?\